Subspace Learning From Bits: One-Bit Sampling Strategy

-Consider a collection of $m$ sensors that are deployed distributively to measure the data stream\footnote{The approach for a batch data set is straightforward.}.
-Each sensor can either access the complete data stream or a substream.
-At the $i$th sensor, define a pair of sketching vectors $\ba_i\in\mathbb{R}^n$ and $\bb_i\in\mathbb{R}^n$, $1\leq i\leq m$, where their entries are i.i.d. standard Gaussian.
-Without loss of generality, we assume the data samples accessed by the $i$th sensor are indexed by $\{\ell_t^i\}_{t=1}^T$.
-At the $t$th sample time, the $i$th sensor takes the quadratic measurements:
+Consider a collection of $m$ sensors that are deployed distributively to measure the data stream.
+Each sensor can access either a portion or the complete data stream.
+At the $i$th sensor, define a pair of sketching vectors $\ba_i\in\mathbb{C}^n$ and $\bb_i\in\mathbb{C}^n$, $1\leq i\leq m$, where their entries are i.i.d. standard complex Gaussian $\mathcal{CN}(0,1)$.
+Without loss of generality, we assume the $i$th sensor has access to the samples in the data stream indexed by $\mathcal{L}_i = \{\ell_t^i\}_{t=1}^T$ of the same size $T$.
+Each $i$th sensor processes the samples locally, namely, for the data sample $\bx_{\ell_t^i}$, it takes two quadratic (energy) measurements given below:

-which are phaseless and more reliable in high frequency applications.
-These quadratic measurements are then averaged over $T$ samples to obtain
+which are nonnegative and can be measured efficiently in high frequency applications at a linear complexity using energy detectors.
+These quadratic measurements are then averaged over the $T$ samples to obtain